 With automation, it’s easy to provide customers with top-shelf services like virtual queueing.
 If you want to reduce hold time of an inbound call center to almost nothing without recruiting extra agents, virtual queueing is how you’ll do it.

 Or what about automated outbound SMS?
 There’s nothing simpler than sending customers an SMS to confirm account balances or booking details.
 But although it’s simple, it can be incredibly useful to customers – and is almost guaranteed to prevent some repeat calls!
+You can use a bulk text messaging service to simplify this process further.

 #2 Better agent experiences